Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 *Payments > Authorizations > Tab LIST*
 ![Authorizations](../../Assets/Screenshots/Payments/Authorizations/LISTAuthorizations.png "[Authorizations]")

-1. Check the Authorization transaction status in the *Status* column.
+1. Check the authorization transaction status in the *Status* column.
 The status displays the current stage in the payment process.
 You can use the status ID prefixed below to filter the list.
 The following statuses are available:
     - **1 - Preparing**
-        The transaction has been created, but is not yet transferred.
+        The transaction has been created but is not yet transferred.
     - **2 - Unconfirmed**
-        A refund is reserved but not yet released by an Actindo user.
+        A refund is requested but not yet released by an Actindo user.
 This status is relevant for some functions only, for example, the cancellations and chargebacks.
     - **3 - Success**
-        Actindo has got the response from the service payment provider, that the transfer was successfully.
+        Actindo has got the response from the service payment provider that the transfer was successfully.
     - **4 - Failure**
-        The payment service provider has received the request, but it cannot process it.
+        The payment service provider has received the request but cannot process it.
 If available for the connection, the status information field provides further information.
     - **5 - Error**
        Errors have been occurred during transfer.
     - **6 - Void**
        The transaction has been voided, see [Void authorization transaction](01_ManageAuthorizations.md#void-authorization-transaction).

-2. Click on the authorization transaction to see the details.
+2. Click the authorization transaction to see the details.
-    The sub-tabs of the transaction are opened.

-    *Payments > Authorizations > Tab LIST > Select Authorization transaction*
+    *Authorization "Authorization ID"* view is displayed.
+The *Attributes* tab is preselected by default.

     ![Authorization attributes and logs](../../Assets/Screenshots/Payments/Authorizations/CheckAttributes.png "[Authorization attributes and logs]")

 3. Check the attributes and logs of the transaction.
 For detailed information, see the following: